 When working with younger children, I utilize a CBT interwoven with a playful approach to help make therapy fun and interactive for younger children, while maintaining a strong focus on behavioral change.
 I support parents and families by providing parent education and guidance, along with creating behavioral plans and reward systems when appropriate for younger children, which further promote positive change.

-Outside of the office, I enjoy spending time with my family, playing with my lively one-year-old daughter, and fussing over my two Toy Fox Terriers.
-I enjoy working out, cooking, gardening, traveling, and learning about wine.
+Outside of the office, I enjoy spending time with my husband and daughter, being around family, and fussing over my two Toy Fox Terriers.
+I enjoy working out, cooking, traveling, and learning about wine.

 Education and Certification I am a Licensed Mental Health Counselor (LMHC) in the state of Florida – MH13729, and also a National Board Certified Counselor, through the National Board for Certified Counselors (NBCC).
 I have earned a Bachelors Degree in Psychology from Rollins College in Winter Park Florida, and a Masters of Science Degree in Mental Health Counseling from Stetson University.
 I am a graduate of The International OCD Foundation’s Behavioral Therapy Training Institute (BTTI), completing a specialized training in CBT and ERP for OCD through the International OCD Foundation in Houston, Texas.
 I am a Diplomate & Certified Cognitive Behavioral Therapist through the Academy of Cognitive Therapy.
 I have also received specific and specialized training in Rational Emotive Behavior Therapy (a specific type of Cognitive Behavioral Therapy) specifically for Children & Adolescents, after completing an intensive training course at the prestigious Ellis Institute, in New York City.
 In addition, I am a qualified clinical supervisor in the state of Florida, able to oversee and supervise the practice of post-graduate therapists seeking full state licensure in mental health counseling.